aldefy/RxAndroidSession/README.md

 - Then use the zip operator to combine for the Observable<NetworkResponse> objects, in the zip function combine both the lists
 - Use the map operator to sort the combined list of results
 - Like before, use the Thread Schedulers to do the network task and mapping in the background thread and the subscription in the main thread
-- Once the fab is clicked on the screen, you would need display the results in provided RecyclerView
+- Once the fab is clicked on the screen, you would need to display the results in provided RecyclerView

 ##Dependencies
 - AppCompat, RecyclerView and the Design support library